 In business there’s nothing more important than your reputation.
+This is also important in the public sector, for example reputation management for doctors is crucial.
 Building a reputation for integrity and character can take decades to build and just moments to destroy.
 At no time in history has this been truer than now, when the age of Twitter and Facebook nameless trolls can ruin a business that has taken years to build.
 The question, then, is what steps you can take to improve the perception of your business and your reputation for fair and honest dealing.

 Don’t Lose Your Cool

 The most valuable thing you can do to improve your reputation is to make sure you don’t do anything to hurt it.
 You never know who’s a citizen journalist looking for their 5 minutes of fame by posting a video that destroys your business.
 With camera phones today, anyone might be recording and video of you yelling at customers, vendors or employees is a surefire way to gain a poor reputation in business.